Freelance Graphic Designer

 “Ever since I was a kid, I had known that I wanted to go into some form of creative industry.
 As I got older I gravitated towards photography and graphic design, and became passionate about the influence that visual communication has on culture and behaviour.

-“AUT appealed to me for the quality of its communication design degree, and also for the AUT Internz programme.
+“AUT appealed to me for the quality of its communication design degree, and also for the Internz programme.
 When I was first looking at universities, AUT played a video at my high school about an internship partnership with Saatchi & Saatchi in New York, which completely blew my mind at the time.”

 While she had many highlights throughout her studies, working on her final-year project was a big highlight, says Nina whose studies were supported by an AUT Vice-Chancellor’s Scholarship.